-For people with chronic obstructive pulmonary disease (COPD) A fully supported network by the British Lung Foundation.
-They
+For people with chronic obstructive pulmonary disease (COPD)

-Contact George Worrell

-Meet first Tuesday of every month at:

-MVA

-4-6 White Hart Street,

-Dalkeith, EH22 1AE.

-\$\cup\$07969 467 594
+A fully supported network by the British Lung Foundation.
+They support people with chest problems and instruct on methods to help ease the pain of breathing and breathlessness.
+Contact George Worrell Meet first Tuesday of every month at: MVA 4-6 White Hart Street, Dalkeith, EH22 1AE. \$ 07969 467 594